 Nathan has shown and sold in LACMA: the Los Angeles County Museum of Art Sales and Rental Gallery.
 In the fall of 2005, he

-had an exhibit at The Hollywood ArcLight Cinemas, selling paintings to Director Wes Craven and other Film Industry Executives.
-He has since had exhibits at The Archight Cinemas in Sherman Oaks, La Jolla, and Pasadena, California.
+had an exhibit at The Hollywood Arclight Cinemas, selling paintings to Director Wes Craven and other Film Industry Executives.
+He has since had exhibits at The Arclight Cinemas in Sherman Oaks, La Jolla, and Pasadena, California.
 You may see his original artwork in prominent galleries and collections around the world.

 Nathan became the first artist from California ever invited to exhibit at The Edward Hopper House Art Center in Nyack, NY the childhood home of Edward Hopper.

 August 28th - October 10th 2010, 82 North Broadway, Nyack, New York.

-Please see the Home page of this site to see a list current and past exhibits, in the upper right side of the page.
+Please see the Home page of this site to see a list of current and past exhibits, in the upper right side of the page.

 Horner lives in Hollywood, California and works full-time for a large format graphic printing company in Burbank.
-He is also a recognized Inventor, being awarded a Patent in July of 2018 for a medical device, The Tarsus Eyelid Patch, and he has founded a medtech startup, see www.nictavi.com.
+He is also a recognized Inventor, being awarded a Patent Sept. of 2018 for a medical device, The Tarsus Eyelid Patch, and he has founded a medtech startup, see www.nictavi.com.
 Nathan continues to be a recognized figure contributing to the culture and the visual history of Southern California, Hollywood, and wherever life's travels take him.

-"When I am dead and gone, the only color that will represent me will be the color on my canvases.
+"When I am dead and gone, the only color that will represent me will be the color on my canvases."